-We don't have a stablished period of days to inspect the schools.
-Along the school year we visit the schools, and in each visit we normally have a specific issue to supervise.
+We don't have an established period of days to inspect the schools.
+During the school year we visit the schools, and on each visit, we normally have a specific issue to supervise.

-We have a very good evaluation system for school leaders (headteachers, head of studies, secretary).
-The process lasts 4 school years and it is both a formative evaluation and also a sumative one (at the end, the headteacher has to get a "pass").
-During this evaluation period, two inspectors analise the main documents of the school, have interviews with them, ask parents and staff about the work done, and promote self-evaluation and co-evaluation among the members of the leaders team.
-The report written includes proposals for improvement as a consequence of what has been observed and evaluated, and these proposals are previously negociated with the headteachers.
+We have a very good evaluation system for school leaders (head teachers, head of studies, secretary).
+The process lasts 4 school years, and it is both a formative evaluation and also a summative one (at the end, the headteacher has to get a "pass").
+During this evaluation period, two inspectors analyze the main documents of the school, have interviews with them, ask parents and staff about the work done, and promote self-evaluation and coevaluation among the members of the leader's team.
+The report written includes proposals for improvement as a consequence of what has been observed and evaluated, and these proposals have been previously negotiated with the headteachers.

-To become a inspector a experience of at least 6 years as a teacher is required.
-If the teacher has been a headteacher in a school, it is given some more points in the rate.
-We have to confess that in our system it is not possible to become an inspector with experience in the field.
-Experience is adquired once you have enter in the inspectorate.
+To become an inspector, an experience of at least 8 years as a teacher is required.
+If the teacher has been a headteacher in a school, it is given some more points in the rating.
+Experience is acquired once you have entered the inspectorate.

-We also collaborate with other offices that belong to the Departmen of Education (provision of staff, give advice about future laws or programs, proposals and control of official exams, etc.), or even with other Departments or organizations, such as Social Affairs, Department of Police, Department of Justice, Health Department, etc.
+We also collaborate with other offices that belong to the Department of Education (provision of staff, give advice about future laws or programs, proposals and control of official exams, etc.), or even with other Departments or organizations, such as Social Affairs, Department of Police, Department of Justice, Health Department, etc.

-We are invloved in complaints examinations, and we must report on them.
+We are involved in complaints examinations, and we must report on them.